systemslab/popper-paper/paper/paper.md

 Variability profile of benchmarks.
 ](experiments/torpor/variability_profile.png){#fig:torpor-variability}

-[^notreally]: Strictly speaking, these Torpor experiment doesn't necessarily depend on a particular Linux version but we assume it does to illustrate the need of running a specific version of the kernel.
+[^notreally]: Strictly speaking, this Torpor experiment doesn't necessarily depend on a particular Linux version but we assume it does to illustrate the need of running a specific version of the kernel.